 ((11 mod 4)^7) mod 4 = (3^7) mod 4 = 2187 mod 4 = 3

-The usefulness of the formula may be not so obvious at this example, as we still need to use the calculator to find the exponentiation result (assuming that you don't know the result of 3^7 immediately).
+The usefulness of this formula may be not so obvious at this example, as we still need to use the calculator to find the exponentiation result (assuming that you don't know the result of 3^7 immediately).
 So have a look at another problem: we want to calculate the A^B mod C for large values of B - like, e.g. 100.
-But, unfortunately, our calc can't handle such big numbers as the device encounter the problem of overflow, only numbers till 2^60 can be held.
-You can use then the multiplication properties to solve the problem:
+Unfortunately our calculator can't handle numbers as big as this due to overflow - only numbers up to 2^60 can be held.
+You can, however, use the multiplication properties to get around this problem:

 2^100 = 2^50 * 2^50